Updated: May 19

 I love drinking matcha tea because it's very cleansing for the body and gives you a subtle energy lift.
 Unlike coffee, which can jolt your adrenal glands, matcha has this nice calming effect.

 If you follow me on Instagram or have completed any of the Balanced Bombshells programs, you know I'm a huge matcha fan.
-It's a beautiful part to my morning routine and the ovulation phase is no exception.
+It's a beautiful part to my morning routine and the ovulation phase is no exception (shop my fave matcha on Amazon here).

 Because estrogen peaks, some women experience bloat (myself included).
 Your body could have a harder time metabolizing this hormone in excess, so I love using matcha because of its high antioxidant content.
 It has 10x the amount of antioxidants than regular green tea and can help your liver detox any hormones in excess that cause you problems (digestion and skin issues are a sign your body needs some gentle detoxing).